ChrisIdema/cpp_sockets/README.md

 - `Socket_waiter::Event` contains the event code (enum) and other relevant data, wait_for_events returns a vector of events

 ## Notes
-- In order the break from select() you can add an unopened dummy socket in windows and close it, in Linux you can add a pipe.
+- In order the break from select() you can add an unopened dummy socket in windows and close it, in Linux you can add a pipe and send a message.
 This is used to interrupt the thread of the server or client.
 - Closing a socket in Windows before select() causes an error and also returns false events in the read set.
 The code handles this situation properly.
+- if a client has multiple ip addresses connect will bind to a random ip.
+If you want to use a specific ip you need to specify it with client_bind_ip.

 ## Links
 - [Popular tutorial on sockets](https://beej.us/guide/bgnet/)